ssstarss/Simple-CRUD-Server/README.md

    - `age` — user's age (`number`, **required**)
    - `hobbies` — user's hobbies (`array` of `strings` or empty `array`, **required**)

-3. Request with wrong data will ccause errors in response
+3. Request with wrong data will cause errors in response